Saidon-GPU/ExtremlyFastAdditionInC/README.md

 # ExtremlyFastAdditionInC
-An extremely fast implementation for adding two numbers
+An extremely fast implementation for adding two numbers in the C programming language